apache/brpc/docs/en/bvar_c++.md

 namespace foo {
 namespace bar {

-// bvar::Adder<T> used for ruuning sum，we define a Adder for read_error as below
+// bvar::Adder<T> used for running sum, we define a Adder for read_error as below bvar::Adder<int> g_read_error;
-bvar::Adder<int> g_read_error;

 // put another bvar inside window so that we can get the value over this period of time